aws/aws-lambda-dotnet/Tools/LambdaTestTool/README.md

 </pre>

 For command line arguments not set the defaults and config file will be used to determine the .NET Lambda code to run.
 For example if you just use the <b>--no-ui</b> argument then the
 <b>aws-lambda-tools-defaults.json</b> will be searched for and used if found.
-The tool when then use the function handler, profile and region specified in the configuration file to run
+The tool will then use the function handler, profile and region specified in the configuration file to run
 .NET Lambda code.

 Here is an example of a <b>launchSettings.json</b> file configured to use this tool without the web interface.
 Only <b>--no-ui</b> and <b>--payload</b> are set turning off the web interface